top of page

 German pronouns in all cases

 If you want to learn about German pronouns, it's best to familiarise yourself with the four German cases and the use of articles in the language first.
-That's because pronouns are substitutes of nouns and therefore follow the same rules.
+That's because pronouns are substitutes for nouns and, therefore, follow the same rules.
 Once you have understood and practiced the use of our articles, you will notice how similar the er/sie/es personal pronoun endings are to the endings of our articles.

 The table below shows the most important pronouns in the German language with their English translation.
 In the nominative row, you'll find all personal pronouns in German that we use to conjugate verbs.
 As the nominative case represents the subject in a sentence, they're also called the "subject pronouns".
 The next two rows list the direct and indirect pronouns for the accusative and dative objects.
 In brackets, you'll see the reflexive pronouns that are only relevant in the context of reflexive verbs, provided they differ from the direct and indirect pronouns, In order to emphasise the difference between the accusative and the dative case, I added "to/for" to the English translation, even though the dative sometimes doesn't translate as such (particularly when verbs always go with the dative case).
 The final row features the so-called possessive pronouns in German that indicate possession.
 They are also referred to a possessive articles because they decline like the indefinite articles "ein, eine, ein".